About the IRB

 What is the IRB's Regulatory Authority?

-The IRB seeks to create a collaborative relationship with the SU research community to ensure research with human subjects proceeds in accordance with legal requirements and the principles of Respect for Persons, Beneficence and Justice.
-Specifically, the IRB follows the ethical principles of the Belmont Report and codified in the Common Rule (Title 45, Part 46, Protection of Human Subjects), including Subparts B (re: pregnant women and neonates), C (re: prisoners), and D (re: children).
-In consultation with faculty members and University administrators, the SU IRB has also developed institutional policies and procedures to make sure proposed and ongoing human research complies with these laws and principles.
+The IRB seeks to create a collaborative relationship with the SU research community to ensure research with human subjects proceeds in accordance with legal requirements, the principles of Respect for Persons, Beneficence, and Justice outlined in the Belmont Report, and ethical codes of conduct codified in the Common Rule (Title 45, Part 46, Protection of Human Subjects), including Subparts B (regarding pregnant women and neonates), C (regarding prisoners), and D (regarding children).

 Who serves on the IRB?